adjust/marmalade_sdk/README.md

   URL (including `http://app.adjust.com/`).
 In your source code, you should specify only the six-character token and not the entire URL.

 3. Build and run your app.
-You should see a line like the following in app's log output:
+You should see a line like the following in the app's log output:

     ```
     Default tracker: 'abc123'